 Menus are no longer fixed for every brand.

-Weekly releases have become part of how some cookie brands keep attention.
-New flavors appear regularly, and that keeps people checking updates instead of sticking to one order.
+Weekly releases have become part of how some cookie brands sustain attention.
+New flavors appear regularly, and that keeps people checking for updates rather than simply repeating a single order.

 Short availability windows also play a role.
-When certain cookies are only available for a limited time, it pushes people to order sooner.
+When certain cookies are only available for a limited time, it pushes people to order sooner rather than later.

 Flavors people already know are now showing up in cookie form.